Bakeries we love in honour of GBBO

 Brioche doughnuts covered in chocolate toppings.
 Yes please!
 And by mail order too – little pieces of heaven in a box.
 Perfect for presents or just because it’s Friday.
-Served up from a minimalist shop in Truro, complete with artisanal coffee and (in non-Covid times) DJ sets from the resident DJ.
+Served up from a minimalist shop in Truro, complete with artisanal coffee, and soon to be from the new outpost in Wadebridge.

 Jacka Bakery, Plymouth